 Disc brake rotor is used on mechanical and hydraulic boat trailers and tandem trailers under 2000kg.
 HT Holden and 6-Stud Landcruiser wheels are particularly popular.

 OK, a few golden rules.
 Landcruiser tyres on 14-inch rims do not suit hydraulic calipers.
 You will need at least 15-inch.
 You can use mechanical calipers on wheels down to 9-inch models, if required.

 The most common problem we have with disc rotors are as follows.

 - A lack of maintenance, and sticky slides and pistons.
 When you put your boat away for winter, pull your calipers off your rotors and clean them properly.
 Unlike us blokes, they do not like sitting for long periods without a wash.

 - Chinese or Indian bearings causing heat in your disc brake rotor.
 Always use Japanese bearings, they help you make some great savings in the long run.

 - Locking pistons in hydraulic brakes.
 Replace these with stainless pistons.

 - Poorly adjusted mechanical brakes.
 The screw on the rear of your caliper is your brake adjuster.

 - Water in the bearings.
 Let your disc brake rotor cool before you dunk it into the water.
 Marine seals won’t prevent water ingress if you rapidly depressurise your hot hub.

-Couplemate sells quality trailer and caravan spares throughout Australia—covering the Northern Territory, Western Australia, South Australia, Victoria, New South Wales, and Queensland.
+Couplemate sells only the best quality trailer and caravan spares throughout Australia—covering the Northern Territory, Western Australia, South Australia, Victoria, New South Wales, and Queensland.
 We also ship products via Australia Post Air to New Zealand.